p-i-c-o/cybersec-blog/bag/README.md

 - 2x Raspberry Pi Pico (DIY USB Rubber Ducky, check out the project [here](https://github.com/dbisu/pico-ducky))

 ## Mass Storage
 I deal with and manage a huge amount, so an external hard drive is a no-brainer.
 I personally carry the LaCie 3TB HDD, it is affordable but has enough space to last you a life time.
 On it I have a large collection of (legally-obtained) films, tv-shows, podcasts and more.
 And I have only used about 300gb worth of it!
+I highly recommend that you format your hard drive to the formatting your OS prefers, as my drive functions on NTFS, but I am on macOS, so I have lost 1 or 2 features other formatting options give me.